Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Abstract

 \section{Abstract}

-Let $H=(-\Delta)^m+V $ be a higher-order elliptic operator on $L^2(\R^n)$ with a general bounded decaying potential $V$.
-This paper is devoted to consider the global Kato smoothing and Strichartz estimates for the solution to the Schr\"odinger type equation associated with $H$.
-Among these results, {\it the sharp global Kato smoothing estimates} for $e^{itH}$ are first established based on the uniform resolvent estimates of Kato-Yajima type for the absolutely continuous part of $H$.
-As a consequence, {\it the optimal local decay estimates} are also obtained.
-Then, with the aid of such local decay estimates, {\it the full set of Strichartz estimates} (including the endpoint case) have been proved.
-In particular, we have obtained {\it Strichartz estimates with sharp smoothing effects} for higher-order cases with rough potentials, which will be useful to the study of nonlinear higher-order Schr\"odinger equations.
-Finally, we point out that {\it the new uniform Sobolev estimates} of Kenig-Ruiz-Sogge type with extra derivatives term are deduced to establish the sharp Kato smoothing estimates.
+Let \( H = (-\Delta)^m + V \) be a higher-order elliptic operator on \( L^2(\mathbb{R}^n) \), where \( V \) is a general bounded decaying potential.
+This paper focuses on the global Kato smoothing and Strichartz estimates for solutions to Schr\"odinger-type equation associated with \( H \).
+In particular, we first establish sharp global Kato smoothing estimates for \( e^{itH} \), based on uniform resolvent estimates of Kato-Yajima type for the absolutely continuous part of \( H \).
+As a consequence, we also obtain optimal local decay estimates.
+Using these local decay estimates, we then prove the full set of Strichartz estimates, including the endpoint case.
+Notably, we derive Strichartz estimates with sharp smoothing effects for higher-order cases with rough potentials, which are applicable to the study of nonlinear higher-order Schr\"odinger equations.
+Finally, we introduce new uniform Sobolev estimates of the Kenig-Ruiz-Sogge type, incorporating an additional derivative term, which are crucial for establishing the sharp Kato smoothing estimates.